Welcome to consensual culture

 In the following week after we launched the consensual culture fundraiser last Monday, I froze.
 I froze because asking for $25,000 is not just about making sure our team and business are well resourced, nor just about creating scholarships for queer, trans...

 Learn more at our introductory workshop.

-	Heads up, you’ll also be added to our newsletter when you register and you’re welcome to unsubscribe after the event date.
+Heads up, you’ll also be added to our newsletter when you register and you’re welcome to unsubscribe anytime.